PrivSec-dev/privsec.dev/content/knowledge/Multi-factor Authentication.md

 The Yubico validation server is a cloud based service, and you're placing trust in Yubico that their server won't be used to bypass your MFA or profile you.
 The public ID associated with Yubico OTP is reused on every website and could be another avenue for third-parties to profile you.
 Like TOTP, Yubico OTP does not provide phishing resistance.

-Yubico OTP is an inferior protocol compared to TOTP since TOTP does not need trust in a third party server and most security keys that support Yubico OTP (namely the Yubikey and OnlyKey) supports TOTP anyway.
+Yubico OTP is an inferior protocol compared to TOTP since TOTP does not need trust in a third-party server and most security keys that support Yubico OTP (namely the Yubikey and OnlyKey) supports TOTP anyway.
 Yubico OTP is still better than Push Confirmation, however.

 ### FIDO2 (Fast IDentity Online)